Pelargonium tomentosum

 Pelargonium tomentosum, the peppermint-scented geranium, is a pelargonium species native to South Africa.
 It is in the subgenus Pelargonium along with Pelargonium graveolens, Pelargonium crispum and Pelargonium capitatum.

 Etymology

 Pelargonium comes from the Greek; Pelargos which means stork.
 Another name for pelargoniums is storksbills due to the shape of their fruit.
 Tomentosum refers to the soft, furry, tomentose leaves.

 Description

 Pelargonium tomentosum is a tall, spreading species which grows up to a metre wide and a metre high.
 It is a very soft, hairy plant with a strong mint scent (due to the menthone in the leaves) and small white flowers.
 The leaves are green-grey in colour with a wide, three-lobed shape.

 Cultivars and hybrids

-There are an only a few cultivars and hybrids of Pelargonium tomentosum.
+There are only a few cultivars and hybrids of Pelargonium tomentosum.
 These cultivars and hybrids include: